Sumba: Javanese power

 Around the 12th century, the kingdom of Singhasari in eastern Java gained more power over the maritime Southeast Asian territory after the kingdom defeated the Mongols; since then, this kingdom evolved into the empire known as Majapahit.
 Sumba Island was a subject of Majapahit's dominion, and the word "Sumba" itself was first officially used during the Majapahit era (mentioned in the ancient Javanese manuscripts of Pararaton and Sumpah Palapa oath of Gajah Mada); the word itself was thought as the closest substitution in Javanese for the native name of the island according to native Sumba people, which is Humba or Hubba.
 It is thought that Javanese people arrived on Sumba Island via the Madura and Kangean route, based on analysis of the DNA of chicken species on Sumba that are only endemic in the eastern parts of Java and its neighbouring islands (which in this case is probably Kangean Island).

-European colonizations
+European colonial period

-In 1522, the native Sumba came into contact with the Europeans (Portuguese) who arrived on the island by ship to exploit the natural resources of the island.
-Later, it also attracted the Dutch VOC to come in the region in circa 1600s era.
-Historically, sandalwood was the main commodity exported to Europe from this island, thus the Sumba Island back then colloquially also known as the Sandalwood Island or Sandel Island (in English).
+In 1522, the native Sumba came into contact with the Europeans (Portuguese) who arrived on the island by ship to explore the natural resources of the island.
+Later, it also attracted the Dutch VOC to the region from the 1600s.
+Historically, sandalwood was the main commodity exported to Europe from this island, thus the Sumba Island was referred to colloquially as the Sandalwood Island or Sandel Island (in English).

 The governmental seal of Dutch colonization at Watuhadang of Umalulu district in East Sumba.

-In 1866, the island of Sumba was transferred to and dominated by the Dutch East Indies colonization power.
-The well-known Christianization of the natives of Sumba Island was started in 1886 by the Dutch under the Douwe Wielenga Jesuits missionary program in the district of Laura in West Sumba.
+In 1866, governance over the island of Sumba was transferred to the Dutch East Indies colonial power.
+The well-known Evangelism of the natives of Sumba Island was started in 1886 by the Dutch under the Douwe Wielenga Jesuits' missionary program in the district of Laura in West Sumba.